TBIJ’s team consists of full-time reporters, data journalism specialists and editors, led by our CEO and editor-in-chief Rozina Breen.

 The other directors, listed in alphabetical order, are:

 Lord Clive Hollick is a British businessman with media interests and a Labour peer.
-He was Chairman of the House of Lords Economic Affairs Committee from 2014 –2017, is the Prime Minister's trade and investment envoy to Kenya and Tanzania and a director of Honeywell International and Trafalgar Entertainment Group.
+He was chairman of the House of Lords Economic Affairs Committee from 2014 –2017 and is a director of Honeywell International and Trafalgar Entertainment Group.
 He was a Partner at KKR and led the media industry team in Europe.
-He was Chairman of SBS Broadcasting and a director of The Nielsen Company.
+He was chairman of SBS Broadcasting and a director of the Nielsen Company.
 He is a member of the advisory boards of GP Bullhound, the technology investment bank, and the Royal Society.
 From 1974 to 2005 he was CEO of United Business Media plc.
 He was senior independent director of Diageo and a non-executive director of Logica, Havas, TRW and BAE Systems.
 He was chairman of the SouthBank Centre and founded the IPPR think-tank in 1988.
 He was appointed a member of the House of Lords in 1991 and has advised the Labour party on business and economic policy, acting as a special adviser at the DTI in 1997 and 1998.

-Yasmin Namini is a media executive with leadership success as an industry trailblazer, driving game-changing digital transformation for one of the world's most iconic brands, The New York Times.
-In her role as Senior Vice President, Chief Consumer Officer, Yasmin led The Times's print and digital subscription consumer revenue business, marketing and consumer insights.
+Yasmin Namini is a media executive with leadership success as an industry trailblazer, driving game-changing digital transformation for one of the world's biggest news brands, the New York Times.
+In her role as senior vice president, chief consumer officer, Yasmin led the NYT's print and digital subscription consumer revenue business, marketing and consumer insights.
 Yasmin left the Times in March 2015 when consumer revenue represented 53% of the company’s total revenues; a transformative achievement in an industry traditionally dominated by advertising revenue.
 Yasmin has since worked as an independent consultant and adviser to media and entertainment companies worldwide, specialising in digital transformation, monetisation strategies and marketing.
 She also serves on Media24 South Africa’s Digital Advisory Forum and has served on a variety of non-profit boards and advisory committees including the International News Media Association (INMA), Oceanic Society, Alliance for Audited Media, Times Square Alliance and the News Literacy Project.
 She is also an adjunct lecturer at IESE Business School, University of Navarra.

 David Potter CBE is an academic, scientist and entrepreneur.
 He founded Psion in 1980 and led its development in software and the world’s first consumer hand-held computers.
 Together with Nokia, Sony, Ericsson and Motorola, he created Symbian the first licensed software merging mobile phones and portable computers.
 In 1999 he was named Britain’s Entrepreneur of the year.
-David has served on national committees on higher education, science and technology and The Court of the Bank of England.
+David has served on national committees on higher education, science and technology and the Court of the Bank of England.
 He and his wife Elaine established the David and Elaine Potter Foundation.

 Elaine Potter is the co-founder of the David and Elaine Potter Foundation.
 A former member of the Sunday Times Insight team she co-authored several Sunday Times books, including Suffer the Children: the Story of Thalidomide and Destination Disaster: From the Tri-Motor to the DC10.
 Born in South Africa, she is a trustee of the University of Cape Town Trust.